DaniFdezAlvarez/shexer/README.md

     $ pip install shexer

 Iy you want to install sheXer by source, all its external dependencies are listed in the file requirements.txt.
-Ypu can install them all as well using pip:
+You can install them all as well using pip:

     $ pip install -r requirements.txt